DylanTaylor1/GTNH-BacVat/README.md

 The assembled microcontroller should be placed directly underneath the output hatch of the bacterial vat(s).
 The hatch can be any size so long as it there is enough room to hold all of the fluid from a single operation.
 Right-click the microcontroller to turn it on.
 Place a large fluid storage (or dual interface) underneath the microcontroller to store all of the output fluid.
 On one of the sides of the microcontroller, place a redstone timer set to the length of the recipe itself.
 If multiple setups are being used, it is recommended to have the redstone timer feed into either a redstone P2P tunnel or wireless redstone transmitter to output to all microcontrollers simultaneously.
 The redstone signal from the timer briefly turns on the microcontroller(s) which will first lower the output hatch to exactly half full and then output its own redstone signal to tell the bacterial vat(s) to turn on.
 Simply attach a machine controller cover set to ENABLE WITH REDSTONE to the bacterial vat(s) and run a red alloy wire to the sides of the microcontroller.
 The setup below controls four bacterial vats all sharing the same output hatch.

 ![setup](media/Setup.png?)

+# Acknowledgements
+The code for the microcontroller was originally authored by Sampsa and can be found here: https://github.com/S4mpsa/NIDAS/blob/master/modules/microcontrollers/biovat.lua